RhenaudTheLukark/Archipelago/worlds/pokemon_frlg/docs/patch_notes.md

 # 0.8.4
 ## Updates
-* Removed the base offset for item and location IDs (Latest I heard was that all clients should play nice with overlapping IDs but we'll see)
+* Removed the base offset for item and location IDs (Latest I heard was that all clients should play nice with overlapping IDs, but we'll see)
 * Added a checksum into the ROM in order to have better error handling when the base patch differs between the generator apworld and client apworld
 * Seafoam Islands B3F has been changed so that you can cross from the Fuchsia side to the Cinnabar side using surf and waterfall
 * A new Link Cable evo item has been added to the game.
 The Rival in Silph Co.
 7F has been added as a new location check correlating to this item